pingcap/docs-cn/op-guide/binary-deployment.md

     mysql -h 192.168.199.113 -P 4000 -u root -D test
     ```

+**Note:** If you are starting TiKV or deploying PD in the production environment, it is highly recommended to specify the path for the configuration file using the `--config` parameter.
+If the parameter is not set, TiKV or PD does not read the configuration file.

 ## Multi Nodes Deployment In Testing

 Assume we have four machines with the following details: